 This exciting program provides undergraduates at the University of Kentucky with hands-on experience in academic research, working alongside faculty.
 Students are placed in research settings ranging from plant biochemistry to computer science to American history.

-External scholarships and fellowships are awards that are funded by sources independent of the University of Kentucky including non-profit groups, government agencies, and companies.
+Nationally competitive scholarships and fellowships are awards that are funded by sources independent of the University of Kentucky including non-profit groups, government agencies, and companies.
 Criteria for scholarships vary but generally include academic performance, financial need, community affiliations, and unique elements important to the sponsoring organization.

 As a public research institution, the University of Kentucky has many faculty who have grants from the National Institutes of Health (NIH).